Office of International Student and Scholar Services (OISSS)

 (401) 863-7543, fax

 The Office of International Student & Scholar Services (OISSS) is a resource for admitted international students with questions – even before they arrive on campus.
-On behalf of Brown University, OISSS issues applicable immigration documents to international students and scholars and guides them through processes such a maintenance of nonimmigrant status, employment, social security card and driver’s license applications etc., all of which require dealing with various governmental agencies.
-In addition, OISSS offers assistance with the navigation of the geography and culture of the University and the exploration of the many places and ways of life that make the United States unique.
-The Office maintains close relationships with the Graduate School, the CareerLAB and the Office of Campus Life & Student Services.
-Externally, OISSS is regularly in touch with government officials to keep abreast of policy and regulatory changes affecting its international clientele and to address specific issues.
+On behalf of Brown University, OISSS issues applicable immigration documents to international students and scholars and guides them through processes such a maintenance of nonimmigrant status, employment, social security card and driver’s license applications and more, all of which require dealing with various governmental agencies.
+OISSS is organized under the umbrella of the Office of Global Engagement (OGE), maintains cooperative relationships with the Graduate School, the CareerLAB and the Office of Campus Life.
+Externally, OISSS keeps in contact with government agencies and officials to keep abreast of policy and regulatory changes affecting its international clientele and to address specific issues.

 English for International Teaching Assistants Program